Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Buildings of type

 However, these are not the only locally finite buildings of type $\tilde{A}_2$.
-It has been long known that there exist infinitely many $\tilde{A}_2$-buildings that are not Bruhat--Tits \cite{MR843395,MR908973} and also that such buildings exist with cocompact automorphism group \cite{MR843390,MR1232965,MR1232966}.
-The verification that there exist infinitely many $\tilde{A}_2$-buildings that are not Bruhat--Tits and have a cocompact automorphism group is more recent \cite[Section~10]{MR3904159}, \cite[Corollary~E]{MR3928791}.
+It has been long known that, up to isomorphism, there exist infinitely many $\tilde{A}_2$-buildings that are not Bruhat--Tits \cite{MR843395,MR908973} and also that such buildings exist with cocompact automorphism group \cite{MR843390,MR1232965,MR1232966}.
+The verification that there exist, up to isomorphism, infinitely many $\tilde{A}_2$-buildings that are not Bruhat--Tits and have a cocompact automorphism group is more recent \cite[Section~10]{MR3904159}, \cite[Corollary~E]{MR3928791}.